minprog/adventure/steps/8 commands/index.md

-# Adventure: final touches
+# Adventure: additional commands

-Let's finish the game by adding a few commands and a synonyms feature.

-## Additional commands

 `HELP` and `LOOK` are two commands to make the game a bit easier to use.

+## What to do

-Implement those in the following way:
+Implement the additional commands in the following way:

 -   `HELP` prints instructions to remind the player of their commands and how to use them.
 It should behave as follows: